MatteoZambra/mz-mm/_pages/cv.md

 - Two original journal papers
 - One conference proceeding

-See the [Publications](#publications) section for details and the [Previous Efforts](../previous/#doctorate-at-imt-atlantique) section for an overview of the scientific contributions.
+See the [Publications](#publications) section for details and the [Previous Efforts](../previous/#doctorate-at-imt-atlantique) section for an overview of the scientific contributions

 **Keywords**: Oceanic Big Data Analytics – Hybrid Data-driven and Physics-based Modelling – Geophysical Inverse Problems – Multimodal Data Processing and Information Fusion